alvin677/marsx/README.md

 integerVariable += 10; // add 10 to the variable
 integerVariable -= 10; // remove 10 from the variable
-stringVariable += 'c'; // This would have added the character 'c', however, the variable is a constant (use let/var instead).
+stringVariable += 'c'; // This would have added the character 'c', however, the variable is a constant (use let/var instead). boolVariable = !boolVariable; // This will switch the bool from true to false, and false to true whenever executed. ! stands for 'not'

 // Debugging/logging
 console.log(integerVariable); // output: 10